Valentin0709/valentin0709.github.io/index.md

 From this observation we can deduce the following two rules which are fulfilled for any valid folding pattern: (1) the sequence contains an equal number of heads and tail and (2) at any point, the number of heads is equal or grater than the number of tails since we can’t reach the tail of a base pair before its head.

 Does this sound familiar?
-These are the same rules we use for matching parentheses in an algebraic equation: the number of open parentheses must be equal to the number of close parentheses and you can’t close more parentheses that you’ve already opened.
+These are the same rules we use for matching parenthesis in an algebraic equation: the number of open parenthesis must be equal to the number of close parenthesis and you can’t close more parenthesis that you’ve already opened.

 <p style="text-align: center; display:block;">
   $$((maths + maths) \times (more \; maths)) ^ 2 = result $$
 </p>

-So, if we know that our RNA molecule contains 5 base pairs, then then number of ways in which these bonds can exist relative to one another is the same as the number of valid parentheses sequences made up of 5 parentheses pairs.
+So, if we know that our RNA molecule contains 5 base pairs, then then number of ways in which these bonds can exist relative to one another is the same as the number of valid parenthesis sequences made up of 5 parenthesis pairs.

 <figure style="text-align: center; display:block;">
   <img src="/Images/rna_animation.gif" width="75%" />